- Blockchain Technology Explained: What is Blockchain and How Does It Work?

 Initial Coin Offerings

 The Companies and Limited Liability Company (Initial Coin Offering) Amendment Act 2018 (ICO Act) entered into force on July 9, 2018.
 The ICO Act provides a framework for ICOs that occur in, or from within, Bermuda.
 The Act provides that no person is permitted to conduct an ICO from in, or within, Bermuda unless they are a company that is registered with the Registrar of Companies.
 The ICO Act further provides that ICOs are a “restricted activity” and thus requires Bermuda companies to apply to the Minister for consent before launching one from in, or within, Bermuda.
-The ICO Act defines digital asset in the same manner as the Digital Asset Business Act, set out above.
+The ICO Act defines digital assets in the same manner as the Digital Asset Business Act set out above.

 The Fintech Advisory Committee reviews each application and then makes a recommendation to the Minister as to whether or not it should be approved.
 The application must include the details of the development and implementation of the product or services, how long it will take to complete, along with information about rights, functionality, features, and transferability.
 To ensure that anti-money laundering laws are complied with, the ICO must collect, confirm, and store the identity of any purchasers of tokens or coins offered.